Police chief steps in to bribes row

 After being searched and having long conversations with police and asking what she did wrong, the 33-year-old finally learned she had to pay for her freedom.
 She paid 27,000 baht and was freed.

-On Friday, a police spokesman said footage from three security cameras in the area where the alleged extortion took place contradicts her account of the incident.
+On Friday, the RTP spokesman said footage from three security cameras in the area where the alleged extortion took place contradicts her account of the incident.

-The woman was together with three men in a Grab taxi, a red Mazda 2, which was stopped by police at a security checkpoint at 2.27am, police said.
+The woman was together with three men in a Grab taxi, a red Mazda 2, which was stopped by police at a security checkpoint at 2.27am, said Pol Maj Gen Archayon.

 The four passengers were asked to get out of the car.
-They stood on the pavement while communicating with the officers for a long time before an orange taxi came and picked them up.
+They stood on the pavement while communicating with the officers for a long while before an orange taxi came and picked them up, said Pol Maj Gen Archayon.

 From start to finish, neither the actress nor the three men were seen walking into the alley to pay the police as was claimed.